Pandemic, politics cause Xi's absence from global talks - ExBulletin

 He met the then Japanese Emperor in Tokyo, rode in a golden horse-drawn carriage with Queen Elizabeth of Great Britain, and took a visit to the North Korean capital that included a stroll through the city-lined streets tens of thousands of jubilant citizens.

-Such trips have underscored a more assertive foreign policy under Xi, as the world’s second-largest economy seeks to expand its influence beyond East Asia with its overseas infrastructure investment program. ” Belt and the Road “.
+Such trips have underscored a more assertive foreign policy under Xi, as the world’s second largest economy seeks to expand its influence beyond East Asia with its overseas infrastructure investment program.
+Belt and Road.

 Xi isn’t the only one skipping the Rome and Glasgow meetings.
 Russian President Vladimir Putin, whose country has aligned with China to oppose US influence in world affairs, also stayed at home.

-Responding to the US president’s remarks, Chinese Foreign Ministry spokesman Wang Wenbin said on Wednesday that China’s response to climate change was concrete, highlighting recent progress in reforestation and renewable energy. .
+Responding to the US president’s remarks, Chinese Foreign Ministry spokesman Wang Wenbin said on Wednesday that China’s response to climate change was concrete, highlighting recent achievements in reforestation and renewable energy.

 Shi Yinhong, professor of international relations at Renmin University in Beijing, said friction in bilateral relations complicates cooperation between the two countries on climate change.

-Biden made the Glasgow climate meeting an important opportunity for China and the United States to compete for global influence, ideology and image, ”said Shi, who attributed the lack of Xi to China’s zero-tolerance approach to dealing with the pandemic.
+Biden made the Glasgow climate meeting an important opportunity for China and the United States to compete for global influence, ideology and image, said Shi, who attributed Xis’ absence as China’s approach to zero tolerance to deal with the pandemic.

 Xi has kept in touch with foreign heads of state through virtual meetings, said Zhao Kejin, who teaches international relations at Tsinghua University in Beijing.